Volatility near record lows a bad omen for stock returns

 NEW YORK U.S. stock market volatility is close to record lows and, going by history, that does not bode well for stock market returns over the next twelve months.

-The CBOE Volatility Index .VIX, better known as the VIX and the most widely followed barometer of expected near-term stock market volatility, this week fell to its lowest level since February 2007.
+The CBOE Volatility Index, better known as the VIX and the most widely followed barometer of expected near-term stock market volatility, this week fell to its lowest level since February 2007.

 Since the VIX generally moves inversely to stocks, a low VIX typically indicates a bullish outlook for stocks, but the lows the index has touched are sounding caution for stock investors.